vardanaggarwalproject/finalchat-app/FIXES_APPLIED.md

 4. 🟢 Online status shows correctly for all users (bidirectional - both see each other as online)
 5. 📊 Clean table layout for users and groups
 6. 🔄 Groups appear in real-time for members
-7. ⚙️ Profile edit menu accessible
+7. ⚙️ Profile edit menu accessible and form pre-populated with current data
-8. **NEW**: 📨 Last message displays with actual message text and timestamp (not "no message yet")
+8. 📨 Last message displays with actual message text and timestamp (not "no message yet")
-9. **NEW**: ⏰ Timestamp shows "time ago" format (Just now, 1m ago, 2h ago, etc.)
+9. ⏰ Timestamp shows "time ago" format (Just now, 1m ago, 2h ago, etc.) and updates automatically
-10. **NEW**: 🔄 Both users see the same last message immediately after sending
+10. 🔄 Both users see the same last message immediately after sending
+11. **NEW (Session 3)**: 👤 Profile edits appear in real-time in other browser windows (without refresh!)
+12. **NEW (Session 3)**: 📅 Last message timestamp automatically updates every 30 seconds as time passes
+13. **NEW (Session 3)**: 🔐 Profile changes persist across browser refreshes and multiple tabs

 ---